fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.StorSimple/v1.6.1/New-AzureStorSimpleStorageAccountCredential.md

 ## PARAMETERS

 ### -Endpoint
-Specifies the azure_2 storage endpoint for the storage account.
+Specifies the Azure storage endpoint for the storage account.

 ```yaml
 Type: String